 Educators in Baljevac and Jošanička Banja

-Peer educators from the project “Face to Face with local administration” implemented by Development Center for Youth and the Municipality of Raška, with the financial support of the United States of America embassy, visited elementary schools “Jošanička Banja” in Jošanička Banja and “Josif Pančić” in Baljevac.
+Peer educators from the project “Face to Face with local administration” implemented by Development Center for Youth and the Municipality of Raška visited elementary schools “Jošanička Banja” in Jošanička Banja and “Josif Pančić” in Baljevac.

 They held seven workshops in these schools and transferred knowledge gained during the project on municipal mechanisms available for improvement of their own position.
 Educators Nikola Mihajlović, Jovana Veljović, Magdalena Pavlović and Ivana Ćirović talked to the pupils who accepted them very openly.
 Children were creative in the discussion, pointing to specific problems in the places where they lived.